 Current Challenges Faced with Billing Systems in Healthcare

 The medical billing process is constantly evolving in healthcare.
 With a focus on patient convenience, the current reimbursement models take on more risk.
 This takes the pressure away from the patients and places it on the reimbursement agencies that need to adhere to stricter timelines and protocols.
 There are three distinct avenues within health billing systems – financial, technical, and operational.
 The financial department deals with accounts receivable, collection rates, and denials.
 The technical side deals with systems, processes, and interactions.
 Finally, the operational side looks into staff matters, communication with vendors, and the overall workflow.
-Therefore, billing systems for healthcare come with multiple pain points.
+Therefore, billing systems for healthcare provider network come with multiple pain points.
 They are as follows:

 - Limited resources dedicated to the revenue cycle